 The second table contains an analysis of the data in the first table.
 Whereas the first table provides data on charges and convictions, the second table provides total figures in relation to cases and defendants.
-These include the data that we said we would provide to the Justice Committee, namely the number of defendants:
+This table provides a fuller picture of the way in which defendants have been charged in these cases.